 I hope that you enjoy these delicious Peanut Butter Chocolate Chip bars!
 If you have any questions on how you can help fix summertime hunger in our community, drop me a comment.

 For the peanut butter layer:

 For the chocolate layer:

 - 3 tablespoons vegetable oil

 - Prepare a 9x9 baking pan by lining it with foil and then spraying with non-stick spray.

-- In a medium sized bowl, combine peanut butter, salt, powdered sugar and mix together until crumbly.
+- In a medium sized bowl, combine peanut butter, butter, salt, powdered sugar and mix together until crumbly.
 You should be able to make a ball in your hand without the mixture sticking to your hand.

 - In a microwave safe bowl, add the chocolate chips and vegetable oil together.
 Microwave for 30 seconds, stir and microwave again for 30 seconds at a time, until the chocolate chips are melted.

 - Line the bottom of your pan with graham crackers.
 Spread about a ¼ cup of chocolate across the top.

 - Next, take your peanut butter mixture and make balls with the peanut butter in your hand.
 Smash the balls flat and lay them out on top of the chocolate layer, covering the entire pan.